khamzovich/5_axis_circle/readme.md

 Program defines coordinates of print head by three lines for printer calibration.

-Desktop version created with PyQt5.
+Desktop version is created with PyQt5.

 Main window: